Is a low-carb or keto diet right for you?

 - Can you maintain weight loss long term on this diet?

 4) Lasting results: A lower-carb diet can help maintain weight loss not only because of increased energy expenditure, but because the foods recommended on a low-carb diet are ones that many people enjoy ― and even miss when they are trying to count calories and reduce dietary fat.
-Keto and low-carb diets are full of above ground vegetables, full-fat dairy, eggs, meat, fish, cheese, butter, and more.
+Keto and low-carb diets are full of above ground vegetables, dairy, eggs, meat, fish, cheese, butter, and more.

 Any diet can be boring and monotonous, and only you can decide whether you prefer the recommended foods for a low-calorie, reduced-fat diet or a low-carb diet.
 But the many delicious and satisfying foods included in keto and low-carb diets can make these diets easy to “stick to” long term.